 Metal Coffee Filter

 Metal filters are typically used in pour-overs and are made of a stainless steel mesh.
-Compared to paper filters, metal ones are very eco-friendly since they can be used about 100 times before needing to be replaced.
+Compared to paper filters, metal ones are very eco-friendly since they are reusable.
+They can be used about 100 times before needing to be replaced.

 Maintenance is relatively easy.
 You can either hand wash them or place them in the top rack of your dishwasher.
 They may cost more upfront, but remember they last much longer.